 Environmental medicine involves the interactions between a patient and triggers in the environment that cause a poor health response.
 These triggers may be in the air, food, water, or drugs, and are commonly sourced from the home and work environment.
 The simplest example is allergy to pollen; more complex examples include chronic fatigue syndrome or fibromyalgia related to chemical, food and mold sensitivities.
 The concept comes down to a belief that there is a cause for all chronic illness, and that what we are exposed to in food and the environment can have a direct effect on the illness and our health.

 What techniques can be used to help the total toxic load?

-Techniques used by Dr Tawnya Ward include allergy assessment, tests for allergies, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.
+Techniques used by Dr Tawnya Ward include allergy assessment, tests for allergies, sensitivities, mold toxins / mycotoxins, heavy metal detoxification, sauna therapy, IV vitamin C, nutritional therapy, diet therapy, and environmental controls.